 While reviewing the subclause I noticed a few editorial issues that should be corrected.

-The Mesh Control field is mentioned in the security encapsulation bullet instead of the MAC header bullet.
-This should be corrected.
+The Mesh Control field is mentioned in the security encapsulation.
+This is better mentioned as a separate bullet.

 The NOTEs are new inserts and should be underlined.